DREAM Collaborative’s talented team includes:

 Gregory O. Minott, Managing Principal

 In 2010, Gregory received the AIA’s National Young Architects Award.
 The AIA specifically recognized his significant contributions to more livable communities, better connected neighborhoods, and more durable and sustainable urban environments.
-Gregory is a registered architect in Massachusetts and Rhode Island and he is a LEED accredited professional.
+Gregory is a registered architect in Massachusetts, Connecticut, and Rhode Island and he is a LEED accredited professional.

-Gregory serves on the Board of Directors at the Boston Society of Architects and a member of the Board of Trustees for the Boston Architectural College.
+Greg is the 2021 President-elect of the Boston Society of Architects and currently serves on the BSA’s Board of Directors.
+He is also a member of the Board of Trustees for the Boston Architectural College.
 Greg has been invited to speak on issues in design, sustainability, and urban development, and he enjoys participating in community engagement events related to these topics.

 Troy Depeiza, Principal